-Certification of Qualification for Equity Eligible Contractor Status Name: \ Date: \\\/\\\/\\ Organization/Entity: \\\\ Please select the option that best describes your association with the organization/entity: □ Sole Owner □ Joint Owner or Partner Independent contractor offering professional services Board member with voting rights and other legal, financial and/or policy decision-making capabilities This certification will be used to determine the whether the above-listed individual, organization, or entity qualifies as an equity eligible contractor under Section 1-10 of the Illinois Power Agency Act (20 ILCS 3855/1-10) as amended by Public Act 102-0662. -Under this provision, a business that is majority-owned by eligible persons or a non-profit or cooperative organization that is majority-governed by eligible persons qualifies as an equity eligible contractor.
-Persons identifying as one of the following qualify as an eligible person offering personal services as an independent contractor.
-By checking a box and signing below, you certify that the information provided is true and complete and that you understand that this document will be used for state government purposes.
-Please select the category for which you qualify: □ I have graduated from or am a current or former participant in the Clean Jobs Workforce Network Program, the Clean Energy Contractor Incubator Program, the Illinois Climate Works Preapprenticeship Program, Returning Residents Clean Jobs Training Program, or the Clean Energy Primes Contractor Accelerator Program, o the solar training pipeline and multi-cultural jobs program created in paragraphs (a)(1) and (a)(3) of Section 16-108.21 of the Public Utilities Act. $\ \square$ I am a graduate of or am currently enrolled in the foster care system. ☐ I have been convicted of a crime and was incarcerated for that conviction. ☐ My primary residence is located in an equity investment eligible community, as defined by Section 1-10 of the Illinois Power Agency Act (20 ILCS 3855/1-10) and amended by Public Act 102-0662.
-If you would like the Illinois Power Agency to treat this attestation and the information therein as confidential, please check the box below.
+Certification of Qualification for Equity Eligible Contractor Status

+Name: Date:/ Organiz zation/Entity: Please select the option that best describes your association with the organization/entity: Sole Owner Joint Owner or Partner Independent contractor offering professional services Shareholder Board member with voting rights and other legal, financial and/or policy decision-making capabilities qualifie 10) as persons an equi ertification will be used to determine the whether the above-listed individual, organization, or entity is as an equity eligible contractor under Section 1-10 of the Illinois Power Agency Act (20 ILCS 3855/1-amended by Public Act 102-0662.
+Under this provision, a business that is majority-owned by eligible is or a non-profit or cooperative organization that is majority-governed by eligible persons qualifies as ity eligible contractor.
+Persons identifying as one of the following qualify as an eligible person offering all services as an independent contractor. you und cking a box and signing below, you certify that the information provided is true and complete and that derstand that this document will be used for state government purposes.
+Please select the category ch you qualify: I have graduated from or am a current or former participant in the Clean Jobs Workforce Network Program, the Clean Energy Contractor Incubator Program, the Illinois Climate Works Preapprenticeship Program, Returning Residents Clean Jobs Training Program, or the Clean Energy Primes Contractor Accelerator Program, o the solar training pipeline and multi-cultural jobs program created in paragraphs (a)(1) and (a)(3) of Section 16-108.21 of the Public Utilities Act.
+I am a graduate of or am currently enrolled in the foster care system.
+I have been convicted of a crime and was incarcerated for that conviction.
+My primary residence is located in an equity investment eligible community, as defined by Section 1-10 of the Illinois Power Agency Act (20 ILCS 3855/1-10) and amended by Public Act 102-0662. - vould like the Illinois Power Agency to treat this attestation and the information therein as confidential, check the box below.
 Please keep the information attested to above confidential and do not release it without my written permission.

 I certify that I have personal knowledge of the above information and that it is true and correct.

 Printed Name:

 Signature: Date/

 TO BE COMPLETED BY THE APPROVED VENDOR

-As the applying Approved Vendor seeking certification as understanding that this information will be used for state govern false or misleading information may result in denial of the a possible Program disciplinary action against an applicant Appro nment purposes and that knowingly providing pplication or other consequences, including
+As the applying Approved Vendor seeking certification understanding that this information will be used for state g false or misleading information may result in denial of t possible Program disciplinary action against an applicant A overnment purposes and that knowingly providing he application or other consequences, including

 Printed Name:

 Authorized Vendor Signature:

-Date:/
+Date: / /